Hybrid Cryptography on Rails

 Hybrid cryptography allows certain servers to encrypt data without the ability to decrypt it.
 This can greatly limit damage in the event of a breach.

-Suppose we have a service that sends text messages to users.
-Users enter their phone number through the website or mobile app.
+Suppose we have a service that sends text messages to customers.
+Customers enter their phone number through the website or mobile app.

 |Background workers||✓||✓||No inbound traffic|